humberto-ortiz/megaprobe-lab/content/david.md

 ###Week 5 (23th of September, 2016 to 30th of September, 2016)

   + Installed Trinity in my Makaira directory (with the help of Humberto) to avoid further problems.
+  + Moved cave/surface fish data to Hulk machine.
   + Weekly progress rating 20/100.

 ###Week 4 (16th of September, 2016 to 23th of September, 2016)